William Dandjinou: Career

-Dandjinou began the 2023-2024 season with a victory at the Canadian Championships.
+He began the 2023-2024 season with a victory at the Canadian Championships.
 As part of the 2023–24 ISU Short Track Speed Skating World Cup, Dandjinou won multiple medals across various legs of the competition.
 At the 2024 Four Continents Short Track Speed Skating Championships in Laval, Quebec, Dandjinou won the gold medal in the 1000 metres event and was part of the bronze medal winning 5000 metres relay team.